You Won’t Believe How Many Sportswriter Voted For Trump

 In an essay last month for The Ringer, Bill Simmons’ new sports and pop culture website, Editor-at-Large Bryan Curtis conceded that contemporary sportswriting has morphed into a politically liberal profession “practiced by liberals who enforce an unapologetically liberal code.”

-“In the age of liberal sportswriting, the writers are now far more liberal than the readers…In the new world of liberal sportswriting, athletes who dabble in political activism are covered admiringly,” Curtis, who describes himself as a liberal sportwriter and likes the direction the industry is going, suggested.
+“In the age of liberal sportswriting, the writers are now far more liberal than the readers…In the new world of liberal sportswriting, athletes who dabble in political activism are covered admiringly,” Curtis, who describes himself as a liberal sportwriter and likes the direction his profession is going, suggested.

 Reacting to the Curtis piece, TheWeek senior correspondent Michael Brendan Dougherty wrote that “The liberalism on offer on sports pages is rather infatuated with the norms and aspirations of the class of people from which journalists are drawn.
 And this narrowness usually puts them in an antagonistic position not just with fans, but with the entire sports culture beyond journalism.”